 - Organise time to bring grandparents and grandchildren together to share stories.

-- Record oral histories on tape or video.
+- Record oral histories in audio or video.

 - Create something to remember those who have recently passed on.